 The Australian Paediatric Surveillance Unit (APSU) conducts national, active surveillance of uncommon conditions of childhood, including infectious, genetic, mental health, and vaccine preventable diseases and childhood injuries.
-Communicable diseases currently under surveillance through the APSU include: acute flaccid paralysis; congenital cytomegalovirus infection; congenital rubella; HIV infection; AIDS and perinatal exposure to HIV; neonatal herpes simplex virus infection; and hepatitis C virus infection.
+Communicable diseases currently under surveillance include: acute flaccid paralysis (to identify potential cases of poliovirus infection); congenital cytomegalovirus infection; congenital rubella; perinatal exposure to HIV, HIV infection and AIDS; neonatal herpes simplex virus infection; hepatitis C virus infection; B group Streptococcus sepsis; and neonatal, congenital and severe complications of varicella virus infection.
+A study of intussusception due to rotavirus infection or rotavirus vaccination is planned for 2007.

-The primary objectives of the APSU are to document the number of Australian children under 15 years. newly diagnosed with specified conditions, their geographic distribution, clinical features, current management and outcome.
+The primary objectives of the APSU are to document the number of Australian children aged under 15 years, newly diagnosed with specified conditions: their geographic distribution; clinical features; current management; and outcome.
 Contributors to the APSU are clinicians known to be working in paediatrics and child health in Australia.
-In 2002, over 1,000 clinicians participated in the surveillance of 14 conditions through the APSU, with an overall monthly response rate of 96 per cent.
-APSU is a unit of the Royal Australasian College of Physicians, funded by the Department of Health and Ageing and the Faculty of Medicine, University of Sydney.
-For further information please contact the APSU Director, Associate Professor Elizabeth Elliott on telephone: +61 2 9845 2200, facsimile +61 2 9845 3005 or email: apsu@chw.edu.au
+In 2005, over 1,100 clinicians participated in the surveillance of 16 conditions through the APSU, with an overall monthly response rate of 93%.
+APSU is a unit of the Royal Australasian College of Physicians, and its activities are supported by the Department of Health and Ageing; the Faculty of Medicine, University of Sydney; and the National Health and Medical Research Council Enabling Grant 402784.
+For further information please contact the APSU Director, Professor Elizabeth Elliott on telephone: +61298453005, facsimile +61298453082 or email: apsu@chw.edu.au